 We are continuously aware of our impact on the environment and people around us.
 Our drive is to make our business more sustainable every day and to pass this on to future generations.

 Sustainability is part of everything we do.
 The foundation of our sustainability work consists of three themes covering all our operations.
-With the strong commitment to our new strategic sustainability 2030 objectives we are building a path to a climate neutral society.
-Our sustainability work supports reaching the global Sustainable Development Goals (SDGs) set by the United Nations.
+With the strong commitment to our strategic sustainability priorities, we are making a contribution to various Sustainable Development Goals (SDGs) set by the United Nations.

 Wagenborg takes active part in the shipping and transport de-carbonizing energy transition.
 Together with our stakeholders - authorities, clients, investors, public, employees, suppliers - we accept sustainability challenges to reduce our environmental footprint.